AMVICC: A Novel Benchmark for Cross-Modal Failure Mode Profiling for VLMs and IGMs: Discussion

-Some models also indicated struggles with understanding contextual cues and alignment with natural human thought.
-For instance, if asked to produce a stripe down the middle of a car, Stable Diffusion would produce a stripe across the horizontal middle of the car while DALL-E 3 and Gemini 2.5 Flash produced a clear stripe across the middle of the top of the car as many humans would naturally think.
+Some image generation models also indicate struggles with understanding contextual cues and alignment pertaining to natural human thought.
+For instance, if asked to produce a stripe down the middle of a car, Stability AI: Stable Diffusion 3.5 Large would produce a stripe across the horizontal middle of the car, while OpenAI: DALL·E 3 and Google: Gemini 2.5 Flash Image would produce a stripe across the vertical middle of the car, as many humans would naturally think.

-Interestingly, the architectures of the best and worst performing models of different modalities offered key insights and introduced new questions about the relevance of various architectures in model performance for elementary visual understanding and depiction.
-For example, Llama 3.2 90B Vision-Instruct, a two-stage vision encoder added on to a frozen LLM, which often doesn’t outperform the more popular models such as GPT-4o on complex tasks, easily outperformed GPT-4o across all but two categories, Text and Color and Appearance.
-Gemini 2.5 Flash Image, a sparse mixture-of-experts (MoE) transformer, outperformed DALL-E 3 even though they were both trained with a natively multi-modal architecture and similarly structured pairs of image and text data.
+Interestingly, the architectures of the best and worst-performing models of different modalities offer key insights and introduce new questions about the relevance of various architectures in model performance for elementary visual understanding and depiction.
+For example, Meta: Llama 3.2 90B Vision Instruct---whose architecture consists of a two-stage vision encoder added on to a frozen LLM---easily outperforms OpenAI's GPT-4o across all but two categories: Text and Color and Appearance, despite typically not outperforming the more popular VLMs such as GPT-4o on complex tasks.
+In terms of IGMs, Google: Gemini 2.5 Flash Image, a sparse mixture-of-experts (MoE) transformer, outperforms OpenAI: DALL·E 3 even though they are both built with a natively multimodal architecture and trained on similarly structured pairs of image and text data.

-As a result, this could create systems-level deployment challenges due to a lack of accuracy in elementary reasoning, which could lead to long-term oversights in basic tasks, essentially risking efficiency and scalability.
+These inconsistencies could create systems-level deployment challenges due to a lack of accuracy in elementary reasoning, leading to long-term oversights in basic tasks and essentially risking efficiency and scalability.
 It is necessary to perform more in-depth testing to uncover the basis for why image generation models and multimodal LLMs seem to fail and succeed in differing categories.
-We hope our work provides the foundational data to understand where current models succeed and where they fail.
+We hope that our work provides the foundational data to understand where current models fail and succeed.